 Prior to that, Kevin served as the Executive Director of School Choice & Enrollment for the Cleveland Metropolitan School District and in 2010 he co-founded Citizens Leadership Academy, a high-performing expeditionary middle school in Cleveland, Ohio.
 Since its launch, CLA has now grown to over 400 students enrolled over two campuses.
 Kevin now serves the students and families of Citizens Leadership Academy from the Board of Directors.

-Kevin, his wife Tara and their two beautiful daughters live in Cleveland, Ohio.
+Kevin, his wife Tara and their two beautiful daughters live in Chapel Hill, NC.